whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-22-Sprezza-Box-Subscription-June-2016-Review-Coupon.md

 **Bedford & Broome** Pocket Square, *Value $18*

-This pocket square has a star pattern allover.
+This pocket square has a star pattern all over.
 It's a collaboration between Bedford & Broome with Sprezza's design team especially for the upcoming holiday.
 It definitely screams Independance Day to me and this will totally be worn on July 4th!

 <br>